PrakarshiNaishiPolina/quote_scraper-using-beautiful_soup/README.md

 ## How the Output Looks:

 ### CSV Output:
 The script generates a CSV file named `quotes.csv`.
 The file will have two columns: one for the quote text and another for the author's name.

-Here’s an example of how the CSV will look:
+### TXT Output:
+The script generates a plain text file named `quotes.txt`.
+Each quote is followed by the author's name, separated by a newline.

 ```csv
 "Quote","Author"